Boniface316/bigdata_vqa/README.md

 - Supplementary material.ipynb contains the code I submitted together with my dissertation.
 It shows how I computed the cost of a given coreset brute force, performed VQE experiments and QAOA
 - Experiments.ipynb: Contains all experiments that have been performed (TODO)
-- Visualisations.ipynb: Contains visualisations of the results (TODO)
+- Visualisations_Experiments.ipynb: Contains visualisations of the results of the experiments